cvxgrp/cone_prog_refine/README.md

 z can also represent a certificate, and in that case 𝒩 (z) is the violation of its (primal or dual) system, concatenated with zero.
-So, 𝒩 (z) = 0 if and only if z is an exact primal-dual solution or certificate, meaning one for which the optimality conditions are satisfied within machine precision.
+So, 𝒩 (z) = 0 if and only if z is an exact primal-dual solution or certificate, meaning one for which the conic optimality conditions, or the certificate conditions, are satisfied within machine precision.
 `cpsr` proceeds iteratively, using at each steps the current value of 𝒩 (z) and the derivative matrix 𝗗𝒩 (z) to (approximately) solve